hisashin/NinjaFuge/README.md

 	- [4 rubber foot if you want](http://www.sengoku.co.jp/mod/sgk_cart/detail.php?code=6AZE-JELC)
 	- [DC jack](http://www.sengoku.co.jp/mod/sgk_cart/detail.php?code=EEHD-0HMZ)
 	- [12V AC adapter](http://akizukidenshi.com/catalog/g/gM-06961/)
-		- 5A might be too much but 1A wasn't enough.
+		- 5A looks well.
+1A wasn't enough.
+If you need maximum RPM, check how much ampere your ESC needs.

 - If not, it would be cheaper to find items similar to above list around you and move [holes](https://github.com/hisashin/NinjaFuge/blob/master/lasercut/NinjaFuge_3mm_clear.pdf) a little for each of them.